 In this example, the local administrator account is named test3.

-- In the Topology area, click one of the downstream FortiGate SPs, and select Login to <name of FortiGate>.
+- In the Topology tree, click one of the downstream FortiGate SPs, and select Login to <name of FortiGate>.

 The login screen is displayed.

 - In the login screen, select Single Sign-On.

 By using cookies in your local browser for the already-authenticated SSO administrator, FortiGate logs you in to the downstream FortiGate SP as the SSO administrator.
 In this example, the SSO administrator name is test3.

 - While still logged into the root FortiGate IdP in your browser, go to the browser tab for the root FortiGate IdP, and log in to another FortiGate SP that is displayed on the Security Fabric pane in the GUI.